AINGT/AI--N.G.Tired./README.md

 - **10%** – Community Airdrop for early adopters and supporters.
 - **85%** – Public Sale in 4 phases.

-## A Message for Those Who Dare to Dream

-The truth is simple: People fear what they don’t understand.
-They’ll say no, they’ll refuse, they’ll shut down anything that challenges their view of the world—often without even trying to see it from a different perspective.
-History is filled with skeptics, doubters, and naysayers, but the future belongs to the bold.
-AI N.G.T isn’t just a token; it’s a movement.
-It’s for those who dare to dream, who refuse to settle, who are tired of tired thinking.
-We’re building something for those who don’t just watch the change—they create it.

 ## Roadmap

 ### Last Week of 2024